 message property

-A stack object MAY contain a property named message whose value is a string containing a message relevant to this call stack.
+A stack object MAY contain a property named message whose value is a string containing a plain text message (§3.10.2) relevant to this call stack.

+richMessage property

+If a stack object contains a message property (§3.23.2), it MAY also contain a property named richMessage whose value is a string containing a rich text message (§3.10.3) relevant to this call stack.

 frames property